Double Local-to-Unity: Inference under Nearly Nonstationary Volatility: Introduction

-with $\rho_n = 1 + c/k_n$, $k_n \to \infty$ and $k_n = o(n)$.
-This framework spans a continuum of cases, from stationary behavior, through local-to-unity dynamics, to mildly explosive regimes, and provides limit theory that applies uniformly across all these intermediate departures from the classical setting.
-In particular, \cite{giraitis2006uniform} consider near-stationary processes and establish a normal limit theory that holds uniformly over autoregressive coefficients $\rho_n$ satisfying $n(1-\rho_n) \to \infty$ under martingale-difference errors.
-Within this general approach, \cite{park2003weak} analyzes autoregressive processes with $\rho_n = 1 - m/n$ where $m,n \to \infty$, and shows that the sample correlation coefficient is asymptotically normal with the convergence rate $n/\sqrt{m}$ whenever $m = o(n)$.
-On the nearly stationary side, \cite{phillips2007limit} obtains asymptotic normality with rate $\sqrt{n k_n}$ when $\rho_n$ approaches one from below at the moderate-deviation scale.
+with $\rho_n = 1 + c/k_n$, and $k_n = o(n)$.
+This framework spans a continuum of cases, from the stationary, through local-to-unity dynamics, to mildly explosive regimes.
+In the nearly stationary moderate-deviation regime, Gaussian limit theory has been developed under several related parameterizations. \cite{giraitis2006uniform} obtain uniform normal limits for autoregressive coefficients satisfying $n(1-\rho_n)\to\infty$ under martingale-difference errors. \cite{park2003weak} considers the parameterization $\rho_n=1-m/n$, with $m,n\to\infty$, and derives asymptotic normality of the sample correlation coefficient at rate $n/\sqrt{m}$ when $m=o(n)$.
+In the same moderate-deviation framework, \cite{phillips2007limit} show that when the root approaches unity from below at rate $1/k_n$, the least-squares estimator is asymptotically normal under the normalization $\sqrt{n k_n}$.

-In the moderately explosive regime, where $\rho_n = 1 + c/k_n$ with $c>0$, \cite{phillips2007limit} shows that the OLS deviation $\widehat{\rho}_n - \rho_n$ converges at rate $k_n \rho_n^{\,n}$ (or $n^a \rho_n^{\,n}$ when $k_n = n^a$).
-A striking implication is that the usual serial correlation statistic has a Cauchy limit, even under non-Gaussian errors, paralleling early results for fixed explosive roots.
-For a Gaussian AR(1) with $|\rho|>1$ fixed, \cite{white1958limiting} showed that the large-sample distribution of the OLS estimator is Cauchy, and \cite{basawa1984asymptotic} derived related conditional limit theorems for nonergodic stochastic processes.
-In this case, the explosive growth of the regressor $y_{t-1}$ is fast enough so that the weak serial dependence in $u_t$ does not disrupt the Cauchy limit.
-In particular, \cite{phillips2007limitb} extend the Cauchy limit to linear-process errors of the form
+In the mildly explosive regime, $\rho_n=1+c/k_n$ with $c>0$, \cite{phillips2007limit} proved that $\widehat{\rho}_n-\rho_n$ converges at rate $k_n\rho_n^{\,n}$ and that the associated serial correlation statistic has a Cauchy limit.
+This result connects the moderate-deviation framework to the classical theory of explosive autoregressions: for fixed $|\rho|>1$, \cite{white1958limiting} obtains a Cauchy limit for the Gaussian AR(1), while \cite{basawa1984asymptotic} develops related conditional limit theory for nonergodic stochastic processes.
+The intuition is that explosive growth in the regressor dominates weak dependence in the innovations.
+Accordingly, \cite{phillips2007limitb} extend the Cauchy limit to linear-process errors

-\cite{mikusheva2012one} studies testing and construction of confidence sets for one-dimensional functionals of autoregressive coefficients in potentially persistent time series.
+Relatedly, \cite{mikusheva2012one} studies testing and confidence set construction for functions of autoregressive coefficients in persistent time-series models.